 - Agoraphobia: 2%

-Anxiety is defined as the expectation of a future worry and is more connected to avoidance behavior and muscle tension.
+It is defined as the expectation of a future worry and is more connected to avoidance behavior and muscle tension.

 Fear is an emotional reaction to an instant hazard and is more connected to a fight or flight response – whether or not the person stays to fight or leaves to evade danger.

-Anxiety disorders can result in people trying to avoid circumstances that cause or aggravate their symptoms.
+The disorder can result in people trying to avoid circumstances that cause or aggravate their symptoms.
 Schoolwork, job performance, and personal relationships may be affected.

 Approximately 970 million individuals worldwide were reported to have had substance abuse or mental health disease in 2017.
 The majority of these individuals were diagnosed with an anxiety disorder, which was documented to be about four percent of the worldwide population.

 The overall incidence of anxiety disorders among healthy residents was between 3% and 25%.
 Of this range, females were found to be two times more affected than males.
-Hence, the female to male ratio is 1.9:1.
+Hence, the female-to-male ratio is 1.9:1.